tensortrade-org/tensortrade/docs/source/components/features/indicators/TAlibIndicator.md

 ## Functions

-Below are the functions that the `InstrumentExchange` uses to effectively operate.
+Below are the functions that the `TAlibIndicator` uses to effectively operate.

 ### Private
 * `_str_to_indicator` - Converts the name of an indicator to an actual instance of the indicator.
 For a list of indicators see list [here](http://mrjbq7.github.io/ta-lib/).